top of page

 • Adam West-ing: Celebrities play enhanced, often unlikeable versions of themselves.
 Example: The Unbearable Weight of Massive Talent (2022)

-• Assumed / Fake Identity: Hero is mistaken for or pretends to be another person and must assume their identity with varying degrees of success.
+• Assumed / Fake Identity: Hero/ine is mistaken for or pretends to be another person and must assume their identity with varying degrees of success.
 Example: White Chicks (2004)

-• Awkward / Geeky Hero: Underdog socially awkward geek tries to achieve something outside of their wheelhouse, or just survive life, while increasingly comedic odds are stacked against them.
+• Awkward / Geeky Hero: Socially awkward underdog tries to achieve something outside of their wheelhouse, or just survive life, while increasingly comedic odds are stacked against them.
+Example: The 40-Year-Old Virgin (2005)

-• Comedic misunderstandings: Hero gets caught in a situation where there is a misunderstanding and they have to find a way out of it without being found out.
+• Comedic misunderstandings: Hero/ine gets caught in a situation where there is a misunderstanding and they have to find a way out of it without being found out.
+Example: Weekend at Bernie's (1989)

-• Clumsy hero destroys something valuable: the hero destroys something of value and must either replace it or find a way to get away with the crime.
+• Clumsy hero destroys something valuable: hero/ine destroys something of value and must either replace it or find a way to get away with the crime.
 Example: Bean (1997).

-• Demanding antagonist: the hero must survive the outlandish requests of a demanding protagonist that they can’t get away from, such as a boss, mother in law, team mate, etc. Example: Set It Up (2018)
+• Demanding antagonist: the hero/ine must survive the outlandish requests of a demanding protagonist that they can’t get away from, such as a boss, mother-in-law, team-mate, etc. Example: Set It Up (2018)

-• Ridiculous mission: hero is set on a mission to achieve something ridiculous or must beat unbelievable odds to win, usually with their crew of zany idiots as help.
+• Ridiculous mission: hero/ine is set on a mission to achieve something ridiculous or must beat unbelievable odds to win, usually with their crew of zany idiots as help.
 Example: Dodgeball (2004)

-• Sexually frustrated virgin: Very cringe inducing story of the hero, who is usually geeky or lacking game, attempting to seduce someone much more attractive.
+• Sexually frustrated virgin: Very cringe inducing story of the hero/ine, usually geeky or lacking game, attempting to seduce someone much more attractive.
 Example: Superbad (2007)

 Typical expectations of this genre